IrinaSing/IrinaSing.github.io/README.md

 ### Results

-- I've built my first GitPage.
+- I've built my first Github Page.
 - I recollected some of my knowledges on HTML and CSS.
-- I practised working with CLI, SVC and GitHub.
+- I practised working with CLI, VSC and GitHub.
 - Now I have a home page that I can share with others.
 - I finished my individual assignment for HYF.